sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## However, if you inspect the process on the controlplane for cluster2,
 ## you will see that that the process for the kube-apiserver is referencing an external etcd datastore:

+ ps -ef | GREP_COLOR='01;31' grep --color=always 'etcd'
  ps -ef | grep etcd

 ## You can see the same information by inspecting the kube-apiserver pod (which runs as a static pod in the kube-system namespace):
+## The kubeapi server needs the etcd datastore and as such why we reference it.
 kubectl -n kube-system describe pod kube-apiserver-cluster2-controlplane